 44. Acquire land for roads, drainage ways and other public purposes by exchange without public auction, except that notice shall be published thirty days before the exchange, listing the property ownership and descriptions.

-45. Purchase real property for public purposes, provided that final payment shall be made not later than five years after the date of purchase.
+45. Purchase real property for public purposes, provided that final payment is made not later than five years after the date of purchase.

 47. Make and enforce ordinances for the protection and disposition of domestic animals subject to inhumane, unhealthful or dangerous conditions or circumstances.
 An ordinance enacted pursuant to this paragraph shall not restrict or limit the authority of the game and fish commission to regulate the taking of wildlife.
 This paragraph does not limit or restrict the authority granted to cities, towns or counties pursuant to section 13-2910.
 For the purposes of this paragraph, "domestic animal" means an animal kept as a pet and not primarily for economic purposes.